TW7972RXF Multi-Constellation Triple-Band Rugged Antenna

 TW5398 Smart GNSS Antenna; High Precision Full Band; u-blox ZED-X20P

-The TW5398 is a multi-band (L1/L2/L5/L6), multi-constellation integrated GNSS receiver/antenna with RTK PointPerfect®-Flex (PPP-RTK) and PP-Global (PPP) augmentaion compatibility.
-The TW5398 is capable of providing sub 1.2 meter accuracy stand-alone, sub 10 cm accuracy with PPP, sub 6 cm accuracy with PPP-RTK and sub 1 cm with RTK corrections (commercial or local).
-TW5398 also authenticates Galileo Open Service Navigation Message Authentication (OSNMA) anti-spoofing messages.
+The TW5398 is a multi-band (L1/L2/L5/L6), multi-constellation integrated GNSS receiver/antenna with RTK, PointPerfect®-Flex (PPP-RTK) augmentation.
+The TW5398 is capable of providing sub 1.2 meter accuracy stand-alone, sub 6 cm accuracy with PPP-RTK and sub 1 cm with RTK corrections (service or localized).
+TW5398 also authenticates Galileo OSNMA anti-spoofing messages.
 TW5398 can be configured to act as a base or rover for RTK operation.

-Full band Accutenna: Interference Resilience via eXtended Filtering (XF®)
+Full band Accutenna®: Interference Resilience via eXtended Filtering (XF®)

 Features:

-• Full Band L1/L2/L5/L6 support with HAS and OSNMA
+• Full Band L1/L2/L5/L6 support with OSNMA

 • Enhanced impairment mitigation by integrating antenna and receiver